mhedgpeth/mhedgpeth.github.io/_drafts/2017-05-11-cookbook-development-with-rakefile.md

 square_related: related-cookbook-development-with-rakefile
 permalink: /cookbook-development-with-rakefile/
 ---
 When we started Chef, we had a loose set of rules for everyone to follow and sent them on their way.
 We quickly realized, however, that we needed to standardize how a cookbook met quality standards before it got released.
+We would try to make a simple change to a cookbook and it didn't meet our coding standards.
+Or they forgot to introduce kitchen.
+Or they remembered but they didn't do anything when their kitchen broke three weeks ago.
+It was chaos.

 Essentially our cookbooks are like any other code product: they need a build process, automated testing, and a way to release them to the outside world.
 Without that, you'll have chaos and doom.

-To me, the best way to do this is with `rake` (see [this example](https://github.com/mhedgpeth/cafe-cookbook/blob/master/Rakefile) on my `cafe` cookbook).
+The best way I know of to do this is with `rake` (see [this example](https://github.com/mhedgpeth/cafe-cookbook/blob/master/Rakefile) on my `cafe` cookbook).

 `rake` has several advantages: